alephdata/memorious/docs/installation.md

 To gracefully exit, run `docker-compose down`.

-Files which were downloaded by crawlers you ran, Memorious progress data from the Postgres database, and the RabbitMQ queue, are all persisted in the `build` directory, and will be reused next time you start it up.
+Files which were downloaded by crawlers you ran, Memorious progress data from the Redis database, and the Redis task queue, are all persisted in the `build` directory, and will be reused next time you start it up.
 (If you need a completely fresh start, you can delete this directory).

 ## Building a crawler